xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: None
-* Description: A list of aditional volume claims that can be added to the alfresco pods.
+* Description: A list of additional volume claims that can be added to the alfresco pods.
 Layout should be as follows:

 ```yaml
       - name: name1